-- ADVANCE WORK [20% of grade]: - Timely and quality completion of pre-course survey, including selfreflections and prior experiences with teamwork - One required reading reflection (on required reading) - One optional reading reflection (on optional reading) - DURING CLASS ACTIVITIES [40% of grade]: - Attendance (on-time arrival and presence throughout class periods) - Submission of constructive self-reflections and constructive peer feedback during multiple reflection points during the class - Teammates' evaluations of each student's contribution to the learning environment - POST-CLASS DELIVERABLES [40% of grade]: - Timely and quality completion of post-course survey, including ratings of teammates - One required reading reflection (from readings menu) - Two optional reading reflections (from readings menu) - Required final paper featuring self-reflections, observations on team dynamics, and takeaway good practices.
+- ADVANCE WORK [20% of grade]: - Timely and quality completion of the pre-course survey - One required reflection paper (following required reading + video) - One optional reading reflection paper (on optional reading) - DURING CLASS ACTIVITIES [40% of grade]: - Attendance (on-time arrival and presence throughout class periods) - Submission of constructive self-reflections and constructive peer feedback throughout the class - Teammates' evaluations of each student's contribution to the learning environment - POST-CLASS DELIVERABLES [40% of grade]: - Timely and quality completion of the post-course survey, including ratings of teammates - One required reading reflection paper (from readings menu) - Two optional reflection papers (any combination of reading reflections and course reflections; see notes later in this syllabus) - Required final paper featuring self-reflections, observations on team dynamics, and takeaway good practices.
 See the later section in this syllabus for further details on the final paper.